 Charpai makers in the Indian subcontinent continue to provide their services to locals.
 Should you be in the area, you may have a charpai made to your specifications!
 These specialists can buy all the materials, come to your home, and make the charpai there while you wait.

-Frames are easy to set up, and weaving—depending on the complexity of the design—can take anywhere from minutes to hours.
+Frames are easy to set up, but weaving the charpai’s sleeping surface—depending on the complexity of the design—can take anywhere from minutes to hours.
 Some designs look like fishing nets, while some are woven so tightly together that it may as well be a solid mat.
 The resulting netting will be able to provide enough support for sleeping or sitting.

 Outside of the Indian subcontinent, the options are limited.
 You can either buy a pre-assembled charpai or attempt to make one yourself.